Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 • Inca Trail Highlights

-Here are the top highlights that you’ll enjoy on the excursion:
+Here are the highlights you’ll enjoy on this trek:

-• Walk this ancient path surrounded by incredible landscapes and great views of rolling hills in the Andean mountains.
+• Walk along an ancient path surrounded by spectacular landscapes and stunning views of the Andean mountains.

-• Enter Machu Picchu through the ‘Puerta del Sol’, or Sun Gate.
+• Enter Machu Picchu through the mythical Sun Gate, the original entrance used by the Incas.

-• Discover secrets of the ancient civilization and visit preserved historical sites.
+• Discover the secrets of the ancient Inca civilization by visiting fascinating archaeological sites.

 • What to Expect on the Trail?